Supercharacters and pattern subgroups in the upper triangular groups: Applications

+So we obtain $2(q-1)q^3$ irreducible constituents of degree $q^3$, each has multiplicity $q^3$, and $2(q-1)q$ irreducible constituents of degree $q^4$, each has multiplicity $q^4$.

-Subcase c: Two of them are in $ker(\mu_2)$ and the others are not.
-There are 6 smaller cases here.
-Using the same technique, we get $6(q-1)^2q$ distinct irreducible constituents of degree $q^4$ and multiplicity $q^4.$
+{\em Subcase c:} Two of them are in $\ker(\mu_2)$ and the others are not.
+There are ${4\choose 2}=6$ smaller cases.
+Applied the same argument, in each case $\mu_2^R$ has $q(q-1)^2$ irreducible constituents of degree $q^4$, each has multiplicity $q^4$.
+Thus, we obtain $6(q-1)^2q$ irreducible constituents of degree $q^4$, each has multiplicity $q^4$.